apache/flink/docs/dev/stream/state/custom_serialization.md

 under the License.
 -->

-If your application uses Flink's managed state, it might be necessary to implement a custom serialization logic for special use cases.
+If your application uses Flink's managed state, it might be necessary to implement custom serialization logic for special use cases.

 This page is targeted as a guideline for users who require the use of custom serialization for their state, covering how to provide a custom serializer and how to handle upgrades to the serializer for compatibility.
 If you're simply using